 First aid steps include:

 Aspirin, ibuprofen, or other pain relievers can help.
-DO NOT give aspirin to children.
+Do not give aspirin to children.

 Keep pressure off the injured area until the pain goes away.
 Most of the time, a mild sprain will heal in 7 to 10 days.
-It may take several weeks for pain to go away after a bad sprain.
+It may take several weeks for pain and swelling to go away after a bad sprain.
 Your health care provider may recommend crutches.
 Physical therapy can help you regain motion and strength of the injured area.

 Go to the hospital right away or call 911 or the local emergency number if: